cabforum/forum/Bylaws.md

 ## 5.4 Forum Teleconferences and Forum Meetings

-From time to time the Forum and CWGs will hold Teleconferences and Meetings among the Voting Members, Probational Certificate Issuers and Associate Members, who may participate in person or (where feasible) by teleconference.
+From time to time the Forum and CWGs will hold Teleconferences and Meetings among the Voting Members, Probationary Members, and Associate Members, who may participate in person or (where feasible) by teleconference.
 Interested Parties and others may be invited by the Forum or CWG Chair, in the Chair’s discretion, to participate in those portions of Teleconferences and CWG Meetings that are relevant to their expertise or their participation.

 ## 5.5 IPR policies

 As a requirement for membership, Voting Members must execute and return to the CWG Chair the IPR Policy Agreement attached as Exhibit A before participating in any CWG.
 As the IPR Policy is amended from time to time, Members will be required to execute and return a new IPR Agreement within ninety (90) days of the CWG Chair’s written request.
-If a Voting Member fails to execute and return the new IPR Policy Agreement within such 90-day period, then the Member's CWG and Forum membership shall default to a Probational Certificate Issuer until the agreement is signed and returned.
+If a Voting Member fails to execute and return the new IPR Policy Agreement within such 90-day period, then the Member's CWG and Forum membership shall default to a Probationary Member until the agreement is signed and returned.

-As a requirement for participation in any CWG as a Probational Certificate Issuer, an Associate Member or Interested Party, the IPR Policy Agreement attached as Exhibit A must be executed and returned to the CWG Chair before participating in any CWG.
-As the IPR Policy is amended from time to time, Probational Certificate Issuers, Associate Members and Interested Parties will be required to execute and return a new IPR Policy Agreement within ninety (90) days of the CWG Chair’s written request.
+As a requirement for participation in any CWG as a Probationary Member, an Associate Member or Interested Party, the IPR Policy Agreement attached as Exhibit A must be executed and returned to the CWG Chair before participating in any CWG.
+As the IPR Policy is amended from time to time, Probationary Members, Associate Members and Interested Parties will be required to execute and return a new IPR Policy Agreement within ninety (90) days of the CWG Chair’s written request.
 If an Associate Member or Interested Party fails to execute and return the new IPR Policy Agreement within such 90-day period, its participation in Forum calls, meetings, activities, and events shall be suspended until the agreement is signed and returned.

 ## 5.6 Forum Subcommittees
 The Forum may establish subcommittees of the Forum that are not designated by a CWG, by ballot, to address any of the Forum’s business as specified in the ballot (each, a “Forum Subcommittee”).
 Forum Subcommittees are open to all Forum Members.
 A Forum Subcommittee may work on and recommend Forum ballots, complete delegated Forum functions, or issue reports to the Forum that are within the Forum Subcommittee’s jurisdiction.
 Forum Subcommittees must post all agendas and minutes on a public mail list.